How to Work Remotely: 10 Ways to Boost Productivity

-If you are in this second category, don’t worry—you aren’t alone, especially as so many employees are now being asked to work from home for the first time.
-We’ve put together this guide with the five most important tips for working remotely to help you do great work no matter where you are.
+If you are in this second category, don’t worry—you aren’t alone.
+We’ve put together this guide with the ten most important tips for working remotely to help you do great work no matter where you are.

 When team members and managers can’t see each other sitting at their desks hard at work, it’s dangerously easy to assume the worst: “Why didn’t they answer my chat message?”
 “Are they even working right now?”
 “Working from home doesn’t mean vacation time.”

-- Set a regular time to check in on chat in the morning or throughout the day.
+- Set a regular time to check in throughout the day.

 - Don’t hesitate to schedule a video call (cameras on) to discuss things when email and chat don’t cut it.

 - If you need to step away from your computer now and then (which we all do), drop a note in your team chat to let them know you’re taking a break and when you’ll be back online.

 - If you need some help or support to be more effective, let your manager know.
 On that same note, reach out to your teammates to see if there’s any way you can help them while remote.

 When working from home, it’s easy for people to withdraw into their own workloads and assume everyone is on the same page—only to discover that’s not the case at all.
 Both employees and managers can help their teams (and themselves) become better remote workers by communicating often.